-- 1. The appeal filed on 4 March 2024 by Daniels Fedorovics against the decision rendered on 12 February 2024 by the Appeals Committee of the Latvian Football Federation is dismissed. - 2.
-The decision rendered on 12 February 2024 by the Appeals Committee of the Latvian Football Federation is confirmed. - 3. (...). - 4. (...). - 5.
+- 1. The appeal filed on 4 March 2024 by Arturs Lotcikovs against the decision rendered on 12 February 2024 by the Appeals Committee of the Latvian Football Federation is partially upheld. - 2.
+The decision rendered on 12 February 2024 by the Appeals Committee of the Latvian Football Federation is set aside. - 3.
+The sanctions imposed on Arturs Lotcikovs by the Latvian Football Federation's Ethics Committee on 19 December 2023 in its decision n°4/2023 (confirmed by the decision of the Appeals Committee of the Latvian Football Federation of 12 February 2024) are set aside. - 4. (...). - 5. (...). - 6.
 All other motions or prayers for relief are dismissed.